gedrutten/Portfolio/content/jso/Week07.md

 [< Week 6](/jso/week06) | [Week 8 >](/jso/week08)

 Looked into kinetic art and kinetic sculpture in the library.
 There was 4 physical books, all from the late 20th century, and very worn.
-I did come across some good ideas - for instance the Reuleux constand diameter shape - a non-circular form that still tracks a constant width.
+I did come across some good ideas - for instance the Reuleux constant diameter shape - a non-circular form that still tracks a constant width.
 Ie. you can use it as a rolling form, but the axis does not remain in the same place.

 <div class="row">
     <div class="4u 12u$(medium)">